Mond leads No. 8 Texas A&M to 42-31 win over Arkansas

 Tyson Morris got the Razorbacks within seven with a 1-yard touchdown catch later in the second quarter.
 Burks had a 36-yard reception on fourth-and-2 two plays earlier to keep the drive alive.

 Texas A&M made it 28-14 with a 16-yard scoring run by Isaiah Spiller with about a minute left in the first half.
-Arkansas had a chance to cut the deficit after that, but Reed missed a 49-yard field goal attempt — his second miss of the half.

 THE TAKEAWAY